-Second, we consider the LM tests corresponding to the GMM setups of Lanne and Luoto (2021) (LM^{GMM,LL}) and Keweloh (2021) (LM^{GMM,Kew}).
+In the second category we consider five tests.
+First, we have the pseudo maximum likelihood Lagrange Multiplier test (LM^{PML,t}) that is based on work of Gouriéroux et al. (2017).
+This test is based on the score of the pseudo log likelihood which we take, following Gouriéroux et al. (2017), to be the Student's t with degrees of freedom fixed at $\nu=7$ and $\nu=12$ for the first and second shocks respectively.25 Secondly, we consider the LM test corresponding to the GMM setup of Lanne and Luoto (2021) (LM^{GMM,LL}).
 Lastly, we compare to the recently proposed robust GMM methods of Drautzburg and Wright (2023).
 We include both tests that they propose.
-The first is based on the S-statistic of Stock and Wright (2000), which sets the cross- (third- and fourth-order) moments to zero (S^{DW}).
-Second, we include their nonparametric test, which is based on Hoeffding (1948) and Blum, Kiefer, and Rosenblatt (1961) and sets all higher-order cross-moments to zero (BKR^{DW}).
-The S^{DW} has the benefit that it does not require a full independence assumption, whereas the BKR^{DW} test, similar to our semiparametric score test, requires full independence of the structural shocks.
+The first is based on the S-statistic of Stock and Wright (2000) which sets the cross third and fourth order moments to zero (S^{DW}).
+Second, we include their non-parametric test which is based on Hoeffding (1948) and Blum et al. (1961) and sets all higher order cross moments to zero (BKR^{DW}).
+The S^{DW} has the benefit that it does not require a full independence assumption, whereas the BKR^{DW} test, similarly to our semi-parametric score test, requires full independence of the structural shocks.
 We implement the S^{DW} and BKR^{DW} tests using the bootstrap procedure described in Drautzburg and Wright (2023).

+Size comparison

-Size comparison Table 3 compares the size of the different testing procedures.
+Table 3 compares the size of the different testing procedures.

-First as expected, the tests in group (i) -Wald and likelihood ratio type tests-tend to perform very poorly, with the simulation results demonstrating both substantial overrejection and extremely conservative performance, depending on the test and distribution pair.
+First as expected, the tests in group (i) - W^{PML}, W^{LL} and DM^{LL} - tend to perform very poorly, with the simulation results demonstrating both substantial over-rejection and extremely conservative performance, depending on the test and distribution pair.
 This leads to the strong recommendation to avoid tests that are not robust to weak deviations from Gaussian densities.